 As we saw, Thomas Morton had indeed made provisions for his land before his decease — the likely reason was that there was some tension between his widow (who automatically inherited one third of the estate) and the children of his first wife (including Joseph, the co-executor).
 So, there is every reason to trust Ursley’s complaint which was presented to the Senate of the General Assembly on December 19th of that year (on the 20th it was considering a farewell letter of thanks to his Excellency General Washington and other important business).
 The Senate quickly endorsed the “petition from Ursley Morton praying to be vested with an estate for life in certain lands, purchased by her husband Thomas Morton during their marriage, and deeded to sons by a former marriage” and referred it to the consideration of the House of Delegates.

-Accordingly, we may assume that the older offspring (John, William, Joseph, George, Samuel) were born to Thomas’ first wife and the four younger children (Richard, James, Mary, Ann) were born to Ursley Brightwell.
+Accordingly, we may assume that the older offspring (John, Thomas, William, Joseph, George, Samuel) were born to Thomas’ first wife and the four younger children (Richard, James, Mary, Ann) were born to Ursley Brightwell.
 This is confirmed by the fact that Richard named a son John Brightwell Morton (after his mother’s father).
 Although Samuel is named among the older children in his father’s will and was certainly a party to the land dealings circumventing Urslee, curiously he is one of the five heirs to the residual estate — probably he was still under 21, or was at least still living at home.

 Probably prompted by the issues about her husband’s property, sometime around 1790, Ursley Morton and the youngest four Morton children moved across the Potomac River to Stafford County, Virginia.
 Perhaps they moved to take possession of some of the “two or three tracts” of land in Virginia mentioned in Ursley’s petition.
 A terminal date for this move is found in the 1796 sale of Lot #23 in Lower Marlborough (along the Patuxent River in Calvert County, MD) to John Clark by Richard Morton of Virginia and Samuel Morton of St. Mary’s Co., Md.
 The Morton brothers were representing the heirs of Thomas Morton’s residual estate: Richard, Samuel, Mary, Ann, and Hester (?)
 Morton for her dower (probably a mistranscription for Urslee).
 Richard was vested with the power of attorney given him by the three women in Stafford Co., Va. on Oct.
 7, 1795.
 The Mortons quickly became substantial property owners in Virginia and intermarried with prominent families.
 Urslee Morton lived there until her death in the 1820s.